 When a luxury yacht signals a mayday and ultimately sinks off Cat Cay, Max and Gaffer Carson are nearby on board Fearless Flyer, a sportfisher participating in the Bahamas wahoo tournament.
 They save the party on board the sinking vessel and befriend its owners, Jeremy and Jessica Diamond.
 A harrowing adventure ensues when a young girl is kidnapped from the Diamond home in Cat Cay and transported to the Exuma Islands.
 This is an edgy adventure with Bimini twist plowing the shallow reefs of the Exuma chain in the pitch black night, never knowing when the bottom of their boat or their propellers will come in contact with the unforgiving coral and rocks.

-Living Legends of Big Game Fishing is a collection of stories written by today's biggest names in offshore fishing.
+Living Legends of Big Game Fishing is a collection of stories written by some of history's biggest names in offshore fishing.
 Each of these living legends tells his favorite stories of adventure after decades of experience on the bridge.
 The men involved in this book read like a who's who of big game fishing.
 Peter Bristow writes about his experiences with Jo Jo DelGuercio on the Great Barrier Reef.
-Peter Wright's article about a race to save the life of his angler after having been speared through his chest 1,000 miles from the nearest hospital.
+Peter Wright's article about a race to save the life of his angler after having been speared through his chest by a black marlin 1,000 miles from the nearest hospital, and Ronnie Hamlin talks about being a clueless nineteen year old captain taking out his first charter in the unfamiliar waters around Cape May, and the time his sport fishing boat sank from under him in the Turks and Caicos Islands.
 This book is loaded with some of the most exciting stories in the history of big game fishing.

 People who love the water, and love to play in it, often become sailors.
 Some of the luckier ones become boat owners and create a variety of boating experiences for themselves.
 Some love to sail; others love powerboats.
 Some are fishermen and others just want to cruise.
 But I have been the fortunate one.
 I have been enjoying the oceans and bays all my life.
 I owned a boat long before I was old enough to drive a car.
 And I have had lifetime of different kinds of boating experiences.
 There have been many boats in my life, most of which I have owned.
 The first was the Leaky Tiki.
 This is the story of that boat and many that followed in my life.